How much is your case worth?Get a free case evaluation

 - Poor lighting

-- Inadequate safety measures
+- Deficient safety measures

 A personal injury claim typically includes compensation for medical bills, lost wages, and pain and suffering.
 Compensation varies from case to case, and will depend on a number of factors, including the severity of an injury, the level of disability, and the length of recovery time.
 A construction worker, for example, will have a claim for substantial damages if he fractured his hips and legs when scaffolding collapsed, underwent extensive physical therapy, and was left with a permanent limp.